kishore0786k/kishore0786k/README.md

 ## 👨‍💻 About Me

-I am a final-year engineering student with a strong interest in front-end development and data‑driven products. [web:129]
+I am a final-year engineering student with a strong interest in front-end development and data‑driven products.
-I enjoy turning ideas into realistic UIs, and lately into **small analytical tools** that explain what the data is saying. [web:89]
+I enjoy turning ideas into realistic UIs, and lately into small analytical tools that explain what the data is saying.

 ---

 ## 🔭 What I’m Currently Working On

 - Building front-end projects using React, Tailwind CSS and vanilla JavaScript
-- Exploring how dashboards can **tell stories** instead of just showing charts
+- Exploring how dashboards can tell stories instead of just showing charts
-- Learning real-world application flow, state handling and basic analytics concepts [web:55]
+- Learning real-world application flow, state handling and basic analytics concepts

 ---